kaltura/kme-sdk-android/README.md

 * Sign the [Kaltura Contributor License Agreement](https://agentcontribs.kaltura.org/)

 # Known issues
- - Write MORE Tests
- - Add Night Mode
+ - Can't start publish only video or only audion for the very first time

 # Todos
- - Write MORE Tests
- - Add Night Mode
+ - Incapsulate all actions related to sending messages via WS
+ - Incapsulate establishing publisher and viewer peerconnections
+ - White board drawings

 # Open Source Libraries
 Review the [list of Open Source 3rd party libraries](open-source-libraries.md) used in this project.